 In the OODA Loop Diagram, John Boyd divided this decision-making process into four interacting and overlapping main processes:

 By understanding quickly what is going on, you can observe the changing situation clearly.
 You will have to look at yourself and the situation as though you were an outsider and not from your own point of view.
 All senses are used at this stage, as a result of which as much information can be collected as practically possible.

 At the orientation step you will know what has to be done.
 This does not only concern position, but also the possible options you can visualize.

 This stage is about learning from experiences.
-Based on someone’s current mental perspective, they make decisions and determine what actions they need to take.
+Based on someone’s current mental perspective, they make decisions and determine what course of action they need to take.
 The right decision is taken and actions follow from this.

 Experiences and/ or consequences of the approach are forwarded to the first stage, observe, after which the loop is complete and the cycle starts over again.
 It is a very quick process.